-Judging from the ingredient list, "Dr. Ceuracle - Pro Balance Biotics Moisturizer" works well for improving skin hydration To work well, any moisturizer needs to include a combination of water-binding and emollient ingredients.
+"Dr. Ceuracle - Pro Balance Biotics Moisturizer" has a good moisturizing formula.
+To work well, any moisturizer needs to include a combination of water-binding and emollient ingredients.
 Dr. Ceuracle - Pro Balance Biotics Moisturizer ticks this box.
-Humectants in this product (fructooligosaccharides, glycerin, hydrolyzed hyaluronic acid, saccharomyces ferment filtrate and butylene glycol) help to increase the water content in the upper layer of the skin.
-(These ingredients do so by "capturing" water molecules from the outside air or from within the deeper layers of the skin).
+Fructooligosaccharides, glycerin, hydrolyzed hyaluronic acid, lactobacillus ferment and saccharomyces ferment filtrate in this product (humectants) attract water molecules to the upper layer of the skin (the water comes from the outside air or from the deeper layers of the skin if the air is dry).
 Emollients in this formulation (cholesterol, caprylic/capric triglyceride, cetearyl alcohol, cyclohexasiloxane and glyceryl stearate) help to reduce the moisture loss from the skin.
 They also soften the skin surface and relieve the feeling of dryness and tightness.

 You can see the detailed formula review with the breakdown of all actives in the product and the full ingredient list with estimated concentrations in the tables below.